shotaro-n-nakamura/shotaro-n-nakamura.github.io/resources.md

 - **for scholars based not in USA:** [Conservation Leadership Programme](http://www.conservationleadershipprogramme.org/): this organization supports early career conservationists with project funding, as well as training and network opportunities.

+### APPLYING TO GRADUATE SCHOOL

+The process of applying to graduate school for studying ecology, conservation, and evolution can be a bit confusing.